March 26, 2018

 Located just west of Parksville, Coombs is famous as the home of the Coombs Country Market, where goats live on a grassy roof.
-Coombs is a great place to stop for eclectic shopping, family activities such as Butterfly World and the World Parrot Refuge, as well as some seriously delicious ice cream.
+Coombs is a great place to stop for eclectic shopping, family activities such as Butterfly World & Gardens as well as some seriously delicious ice cream.
 Stop here to wander charming stores, say hello to the goats, or pick up snacks for the road.
 Rather get take-out?
 Head up the hill from the market for fabulous Italian food at Cuckoo’s Trattoria and Pizzeria, or Mexican food at Taqueria.
 Just eight minutes from Coombs is Errington, where you’ll find Tiger Lily Farm trail rides and petting zoo, and the North Island Wildlife Recovery Centre.

-Our fans number one spot along the route is Qualicum Beach.
-This laidback community, along with the nearby town of Parksville, is home to artisans, gardens, and beautiful beaches.
+Our fans’ favourite spot along the route is Qualicum Beach.
+This laid-back community, along with the nearby town of Parksville, is home to artisans, gardens, and beautiful beaches.
 At night, the community comes alive with excellent restaurants, concerts, and theatre.
 Enjoy hiking in the area’s dozen parks, kayaking on the ocean, or golfing.
 Take a break from the road and browse the local shops, stop by the Qualicum Beach Museum, or explore the many gardens.
-The town is known as Vancouver Island’s “Garden Village.”
+(The town is known as Vancouver Island’s “Garden Village.”)
 Make a short detour to Little Qualicum Falls Provincial Park to explore waterfalls and trails.
-One of the best oceanfront views is from the local Visitor Centre, so be sure to stop by and grab some information from their friendly staff.
+One of the best oceanfront views is from the local Visitor Centre, so be sure to stop by and for information.

 Did we miss one of your favourite places to stop along Highway 19A?
 Share with us in the comments below!